nuxboxen/Marlin/README.md

 #             PATH 2  (LET'S COMPILE A BIN FILE!!!)

+**So What Is This All About:**I'm going to use a little git terminology the name of this repository is "nuxboxen/Marlin' which is a "fork" of "MarlinFirmware/Marlin" that means it's a copy of the official Marlin firware source code for a person who is not part of the development team to do with as they like.
+In this case all I'm doing is making changes in the configuration files and the README.md to allow for the use of the EZABL with the SKRMini E3 V2 board which is not documented well.

-OK, first let's talk about the this repository which this is "fork" of Marlin has several "branches" of the code, just think of each branch as a seperate copy that is in a different state of change then the other "branches" If you scroll back up this page you'll see a button that has a branch symbol and "2.0.x"  What that button is telling you is that you are currently on the "2.0.x branch"  here's the thing that's not the branch we want to be using we wan't to use "bugfix-2.0x" when we switch to that branch you'll see that the file you are reading README.md will actually change to a different page because that branch is a completely different copy of the files.
-So to find the rest of the directions switch the branch to "bugfix-2.0.x" and you'll find a README.md with the rest of the directions for PATH 2.
-See you there...
+**Branches:** Marlin has several "branches" of the code, just think of each branch as a seperate copy that is in a different state of change then the other "branches" If you scroll back up this page you'll see a button that has a branch symbol and "2.0.x"  What that button is telling you is that you are currently on the "2.0.x branch"  here's the thing that's not the branch we want to be using we wan't to use "bugfix-2.0x".
+I put the precompiled .bin and this README.md in this "2.0.x branch" to keep it simple for people on Path 1.
+the file you are reading README.md will actually change to a different page because that branch is a completely different copy of the files.  **So to find the rest of the directions switch the branch to "bugfix-2.0.x" and you'll find a README.md with the rest of the directions for PATH 2.**  See you there...

 #             PATH 3  (I'M WAY SMARTER THEN YOU NUX)